 Originally written in JAN 2016 – Updated FEB 2018

-The Shard – History
+View from The Shard London – History

 The Shard, at 309m (1,016ft), is Europe’s 4th tallest structure, the tallest in the E.U. and the 87th tallest in the world.
 It was designed by Italian architect Renzo Piano and was started in 2009, completed in March 2012.
 It replaced the 1970’s office block Southwark Towers – as you can see, although slightly more modern than usual office blocks of that era in design, they still weren’t particularly pleasing to the eye: